Overview and key figures

 Number of organizations and employees: The Dutch gaming industry comprises approximately 2023 employees and 4.291 companies in 614 (Grinsven et al. 2025).
 The majority are self-employed and small businesses – the Netherlands has

-Income: The strong growth of the gaming industry accelerated during the corona years.
-Gaming increased above average, resulting in higher turnover and investors investing more in video games (Vroegop 2024).
-Global turnover increased sharply between 2019 and 2021 from 145,7 to 192,7 billion dollars (Newzoo 2022a).
-This growth rate could not be matched after the corona pandemic, with a 26 percent decrease in average playing time between 2021 and 2023 (Newzoo 2024a).
-Investors withdrew and reports of reorganizations, bankruptcies and layoffs followed each other in rapid succession (Vroegop 2024, Van Ammelrooy 2023).
-A global trend of waves of layoffs started with at least 8 thousand layoffs in 2022 and grew steadily to more than 14 thousand layoffs in 2024 (Maas 2025).
+Income: The strong growth of the gaming industry accelerated during the COVID-19 years.
+Gaming increased significantly, resulting in higher revenue and investors investing more in video games (Vroegop 2024).
+Worldwide, revenue rose sharply between 2019 and 2021 from 145,7 to 192,7 billion dollars (Newzoo 2022a).
+This growth rate could not be matched after the COVID-19 pandemic, with a 26 percent decline in average play time between 2021 and 2023 (Newzoo 2024a).
+Investors withdrew, and reports of reorganizations, bankruptcies, and layoffs followed in rapid succession (Vroegop 2024, Van Ammelrooy 2023).
+A global trend of layoff waves began with at least 8,000 layoffs in 2022 and grew steadily to over 14,000 layoffs in 2024 (Maas 2025).

 Despite the global decline, the Dutch game industry's revenues have held up.
-Two out of three studios report in the survey of the biennial Games Monitorstable or higher income than in 2021.
-At the same time, the landscape is polarizing: almost half of the companies now earn less than a hundred thousand euros per year, while one in five still earns more than a million (Grinsven et al. 2025).
-Despite the stable turnover, a number of rounds of layoffs and closures also occurred in the Netherlands (Vroegop 2024).
-In discussions with the field, it becomes clear that the closure of Dutch Game Garden earlier this year in particular – albeit due to a subsidy shortage – has had a major impact.
+Two out of three studios report in the survey of the biennial Games Monitorstable or higher revenues than in 2021 (Grinsven et al. 2025).
+Despite the predominantly stable revenue, a number of rounds of layoffs and closures also occurred in the Netherlands (Vroegop 2024).
+Discussions with the field reveal that the closure of Dutch Game Garden earlier this year in particular – albeit due to a subsidy shortfall – has had a major impact.
 This development hub supported both

-Number of courses and students: In 2024, those who want to become active in the Dutch game industry could attend 32 courses, 15 of which were at HBO and 13 at MBO.
-These courses indicate a decrease in the inflow of students.
-Once enrolled, students find it more difficult to find an internship at game studios.
-Although the intake of students by the game industry is a cause for concern, experts indicate that the appreciation of game students in other industries is increasing.
-They see more graduates than before finding an internship or job in other fields (Grinsven et al. 2025).
+Number of courses and students: In 2024, those wishing to become active in the Dutch game industry could turn to 32 study programs, 15 of which were at HBO (higher professional education) and 13 at MBO (secondary vocational education).
+These programs report a decline in student intake.
+Once enrolled, students find it difficult to find an internship at game studios.
+Although the uptake of students by the game industry is a cause for concern, experts note that the appreciation of game students in other sectors is increasing.
+They observe that more graduates than before are finding internships or jobs in other fields (Grinsven et al. 2025).

-Number of players: Dutch game developers create their games for a global audience that has been growing in size for years.
-In 2024, an estimated 3 billion people worldwide played video games, 1 billion more than 10 years ago (Newzoo 2024b and 2020).
-In the Netherlands, 2022 million people played games in 9,6 and 32 percent of households owned a game console (Grinsven et al. 2024, NMO Mediatrends 2022).
-The Vrijetijdomnibus (VTO) also shows that gaming is a popular form of leisure activity: in 2022, 52 percent of Dutch people aged 6 and over said they played games sometimes – 21 percent even played daily and 15 percent weekly.
-Dutch people mainly play games alone (69 percent of respondents who play games), but they also play with others via the internet (41 percent) and with others who are in the same room (36 percent).
-In addition to playing games yourself, watching others play games, for example,
+Number of players: Dutch game developers make their games for a global audience that has been growing in size for years.
+In 2024, an estimated more than 3 billion people worldwide played video games at least once, which is 1 billion more than 10 years ago (Newzoo 2024b and 2020).
+From the report Cultural participation in figures (de Hoog & Swartjes 2026) shows that gaming is also a common form of leisure activity in the Netherlands: in 2024, 57 percent of Dutch people aged 6 and older indicated that they game occasionally – 21 percent even do so daily and 17 percent weekly.
+Gaming via a phone or tablet is more popular than gaming on a (gaming) computer: 53 percent and 40 percent of Dutch people play via these devices, respectively.
+Most Dutch people game alone (71 percent of respondents who game), but they also play with others via the internet (40 percent) and with others in the same room (38 percent).
+In addition to playing games oneself, watching others game is also common – for example

 Trends and developments